United Nations Fact Finding Mission on the Gaza Conflict: Journalism

 The Financial Times (UK) called the report balanced and criticized attacks on Goldstone.
 It argued, however, that Israeli objections to the UNHRC were on strong ground, stating, "council members from Libya to Angola hide behind the Palestinian cause to deflect attention from their own records of serious human rights abuse."

 The Independent wrote that Israel should open a parliamentary investigation after the model of the Kahan Commission to look into its actions in Gaza.
 The paper wrote, "Strong democratic nations are able to scrutinise their own behaviour, even in times of conflict.
 It is time for Israel to demonstrate its own democratic strength."

 The Economist (UK) denounced the report as "deeply flawed" and detrimental to the Israeli-Palestinian peace process, arguing that it was tainted by anti-Israel prejudice in the UNHRC.
-In particular, The Economist chastised the mission for saying there was little or no evidence showing Hamas endangered civilians by basing themselves around schools, mosques and hospitals, as the charge was supported by many reports in the public domain.
+In particular, The Economist chastised the mission for saying there was little or no evidence showing Hamas endangered civilians by basing themselves around schools, mosques and hospitals, and claimed that instead, the charge was supported by many reports in the public domain.

 The Times (UK) criticized the report as "provocative bias" and described as dangerous and unreasonable the moral equivalence drawn in the report between Israel and Hamas.
 The Times praised Israel for quietly continuing to conduct its own investigation into the conflict despite the report, and concluded that Israel "is an accountable, democratic, transparent nation, and fighting to remain one amid challenges that few other nations ever have to face".

 The Washington Post wrote that "... the Goldstone commission proceeded to make a mockery of impartiality with its judgment of facts.
 It concluded, on scant evidence, that "disproportionate destruction and violence against civilians were part of a deliberate policy" by Israel.
 At the same time it pronounced itself unable to confirm that Hamas hid its fighters among civilians, used human shields, fired mortars and rockets from outside schools, stored weapons in mosques, and used a hospital for its headquarters, despite abundant available evidence".

 The Wall Street Journal criticized the report, calling it a "new low" in United Nations bias on Israel-related matters.
 WSJ wrote that the commission's members "were forced to make some astonishing claims of fact" in order to reach some of their conclusions.
 In particular, WSJ criticized the report's claim that the Gaza police force was a "civilian" agency and its inability to establish Palestinian use of mosques for military purposes despite evidence to the contrary.